-As of December 31, 2023, the Company has the following letters of guarantee:
+As of December 31, 2024, the Company has the following letters of guarantee:

-The Company renewed a letter of guarantee that matures on January 10, 2024 for US\$ 39,170,668.84 thousand, including sales tax, issued on behalf of MINEM to ensure the implementation of the mine closure plan of the Poderosa Production Unit (note 20).
+- The Company renewed the letter of guarantee that matures on January 10, 2025, for US\$ 52,022,577 thousand, including sales tax, issued on behalf of MINEM to ensure the implementation of the mine closure plan of the Poderosa Production Unit (note 20). - The Company issued a letter of guarantee that matures on March 21, 2025 for US\$ 48,903 thousand (S/ 184,365.98 thousand) on behalf of the Provincial Municipality of Pataz to ensure the supervision of the execution of the project "Improvement and extension of the water supply and sanitation services in the towns of Yurajpaccha, Vaquería de los Andes, Alborada de los Andes, Huarichaca and Huarimarca, District of Tayabamba, Province of Pataz, Department of La Libertad".

-- The Company renewed a letter of guarantee that matures on October 13, 2024 for US\$ 209,171.60 issued on behalf of MINEM to ensure the execution of the projects "138 kW transmission lines in the Lagunas Norte Nueva, LPC II, Cativen I and Cativen II Substations" and "60 kW transmission lines in the LPC II and LPC I Substations." - The Company renewed a letter of guarantee that matures on March 2, 2024 for US\$ 155,321.83 issued on behalf of MINEM to ensure the execution of the project "V9D transmission lines in the Nueva Ramada Substation." - The Company renewed a letter of guarantee that matures on March 22, 2024 for US\$ 491,516 (S/ 1,825,000.00), issued on behalf of MINEM to ensure the execution of the hydroelectric project for utilization of the water from Lavasen and Quishuar river basins Cativen I and II Hydroelectric Stations. - The Company issued a letter of guarantee that matures on May 19, 2024 for US\$ 199,561 (S/ 740,969.19) on behalf of the Provincial Municipality of Pataz to ensure the supervision of the execution of the project "Improvement and extension of the water supply and sanitation services in the towns of Yurajpaccha, Vaquería de los Andes, Alborada de los Andes, Huarichaca and Huarimarca, District of Tayabamba, Province of Pataz, Department of La Libertad". - The Company issued a letter of guarantee that matures on June 21, 2024 for US\$ 870 (S/ 3,231.67) on behalf of the Provincial Municipality of Pataz to ensure the execution of the project "Improvement and extension of the water supply and sanitation services in the towns of Yurajpaccha, Vaquería de los Andes, Alborada de los Andes, Huarichaca and Huarimarca, District of Tayabamba, Province of Pataz, Department of La Libertad." - The Company issued a letter of guarantee that matures on January 7, 2024 for US\$ 4,040 (S/ 15,000) on behalf of ProInnóvate to ensure the execution of the collaborative innovation project. - The Company issued a letter of guarantee that matures on November 21, 2024 for US\$ 26,932 (S/ 100,000) on behalf of ProInnóvate to ensure the execution of the collaborative innovation project.
-"Phase 2: Potential circular economy solutions to reuse mining tailings from Minera Poderosa's operations, with a favorable environmental-social impact. - The Company issued a letter of guarantee that matures on December 31, 2024 for US\$ 100,000 on behalf of the Tax Authorities (SUNAT) to ensure compliance with customs tax debts.
+- The Company issued a letter of guarantee that matures on November 26, 2025 for US\$ 15,944.58 (S/ 60,111.08) on behalf of Regional Government of La Libertad to ensure compliance with the preparation of the equivalent document under the investment agreement for the execution of the project "Construction of a bridge on the departmental road LI-124 of the district of Condomarca, province of Bolivar, region of La Libertad" with investment code 2637287. - The Company issued a letter of guarantee that matures on November 26, 2025 for US\$ 3,260.
+32 (S/ 12,291.42) on behalf of Regional Government of La Libertad to ensure compliance with the preparation of the equivalent document under the investment agreement for the execution of the project "Construction of a bridge on the departmental road LI-124 of the district of Condomarca, province of Bolivar, region of La Libertad" with investment code 2637287. - The Company issued a letter of guarantee that matures on November 16, 2025 for US\$ 26,525 (S/ 100,000) on behalf of ProInnóvate to ensure the execution of the collaborative innovation project.
+"Phase 2: Potential circular economy solutions to reuse mining tailings from Minera Poderosa's operations, with a favorable environmental-social impact.